brotkrueml/byt_coordconverter/README.md

 Requirements
 ------------

-This extension requires TYPO3 version 6.2+.
+The extension in the recent version requires TYPO3 v8 LTS or TYPO3 v9 LTS.

 Installation